ganjuice/ELK-Stack/README.md

 Load balancing ensures that the application will be highly responsive, in addition to restricting traffic to the network.
 What aspect of security do load balancers protect?
+Load Balancing plays an important sercurity role in cloud computing.
+The off-loading function of a load balancer devends an organization against distributed denial-of-service (DDoS) attacks.
-What is the advantage of a jump box?_
+What is the advantage of a jump box?
+A jump box is a secure computer that all admins first connect to before launching any administrative task of use as an origination point to connect to other serviers of untrusted environments.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and system configuration.
-- _TODO: What does Filebeat watch for?_
+What does Filebeat watch for?
+Filebeat is a lightwweight shipper for forwarding and centralizing log data.
+It monitors the log files of locations taht you specify, collects log events, and forwards them either to Elastic search of Logstash for indexing.
-- _TODO: What does Metricbeat record?_
+What does Metricbeat record?
+Metricbeat is a lightweight shiper that you can install on your servers to periodically collect metrics from the operating system and from services running on the server.
+Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch of Logstash.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.